 To select the right proptech investment, you must first understand:

-The demographic you’re addressing
+- The demographic you’re addressing

-The type of living experience they expect
+- The type of living experience your residents expect

-While boomers and millennials have different PropTech needs, they both share a desire for convenience and security.
-The National Apartment Association (NAA) and National Multifamily Housing Council (NMHC) have both reported that security-related PropTech ranks at the top of the list of all renters, and National Real Estate Investor (NREI) notes that the majority of renters want convenience-based technology most of all.
+Some proptech features appeal to both generations.
+Millennials and baby boomers both share a desire for convenience and security.
+They’re also both comfortable with having the doorman experience of providing secure and convenient access to the building without necessarily having doormen themselves.
+The National Apartment Association and National Multifamily Housing Council have both reported that security-related proptech ranks at the top of the list for all residents, and Wealth Management Real Estate notes that the majority of residents want convenience-based technology most of all.

 Step 2: Get internal buy-in

-Make sure everyone – from upper management to the property staff – is brought in for input and understands the use cases for the PropTech being considered.
-Make sure the “why” is clear and that you aren’t implementing new technologies just because it’s trendy, a hot topic, or the reigning buzzword of the day.
+Make sure everyone from upper management to property staff understands the use cases for proptech.
+Ensure the “why” is clear: You aren’t selecting proptech just because it’s trendy, a hot topic, or the reigning buzzword of the day.

-High resident satisfaction and retention
+- High resident satisfaction and retention

-Positive impact on the building’s NOI
+- Positive impact on the building’s NOI

 Step 3: Develop your budget

 When you’ve decided on your target market, then it’s time to get cost estimates and a detailed breakdown of your hardware, installation, and ongoing maintenance costs so you can nail down your budget.
-Some costs may include:

-Hardware costs for keyless locks.
+- Hardware costs for keyless locks.
 Keyless locks start at $100 and go up to $300 per lock.
 For a 100-unit building, this can cost between $10,000 and $30,000.